Knowledge representation / Semantic annotation / structured data / linked data on the web

 Seems to be developed for and targeted primarily at web crawlers.

-So this sometimes feels more SEO-adjacent (also consider statements like "All annotated information must be on the page; adding information that is not on the page will likely not show in search results and is against Google guidelines") than about structured or linked data.
+So this feels more SEO-adjacent metadata than about structured or linked data (also consider statements like "All annotated information must be on the page; adding information that is not on the page will likely not show in search results and is against Google guidelines").

-Yet due to the varied existing schemas you can code a lot of nontrivial things, that you could later extract again.
+Yet it's an open-ish mechanism, and due to the varied existing schemas you can code a lot of nontrivial things, that you could later extract again.

 See also: